-Back in the 1970s polymath Herbert Simon floated the idea that true mastery of a subject or skill takes something like 10,000 hours or so of effort, which works out to about 10-12 years, given the normal demands of life.
+In the 1970s polymath Herbert Simon floated the idea that true mastery of a subject or skill takes 10,000 hours or so of effort, which works out to about 10-12 years, given the normal demands of life.

-Lots of people have had a go at that number over the years, and I suspect most would agree that it’s somewhat arbitrary, and subject to lots of provisos, depending on the skill or subject in question.
-I think, though, that the basic premise holds true: however you chose to define it, mastery takes time.
+Lots of people have had a go at that number over the years.
+It’s somewhat arbitrary, and subject to lots of provisos depending on the skill or subject in question.
+Still, the basic premise holds true: mastery takes time.
 And not just any old time, but nice chunks of uninterrupted time, so that a thought, an idea, an experiment, a hypothesis, an activity, a creative process gets its full due.

 Thinking takes time.
 Playing takes time.
 Wondering, imagining, experimenting, coordinating, executing, these all take time.

 This sort of time is one of the first victims of compulsory k-12 schooling.